npeter/ioBroker.apsystems-ecu/README.md

 ## Integration of APSystems inverters via ECU-R
 This adapter integrates [APSystems](https://apsystems.com/) inverters via APSystems ECU-R communication unit to collect data from solar modules.
 The adapter queries the local ECU-R using the proprietary APSytems ECU to EMAapp protocol.
-It collects realtime information and history data from the ECU related about the configured inverters.
+It collects realtime information and history data from the ECU about the configured inverters.
 The ECU supports several connections and protocols on its LAN and WLAN interface.
 This implementation is focused on the services available via WLAN TCP port 8899 and the so called command group 11 of the ECU.<br>
 <br>
 ## Many Thanks ...
 This project was only possible because of the great protocol analysis work of @checking12, @HAEdwin and other people on the home assistant forum.
 <br>
-There exists also already a Python implementation for home assistant [ksheumaker/homeassistant-apsystems_ecur](https://github.com/ksheumaker/homeassistant-apsystems_ecur) which was used to get a better understanding of the  of the ECU behavior.
+There exists already a Python implementation for home assistant [ksheumaker/homeassistant-apsystems_ecur](https://github.com/ksheumaker/homeassistant-apsystems_ecur) which was used to get a better understanding of the ECU behavior.
 See also the discussion in [APsystems APS ECU R local inverters data pull](https://community.home-assistant.io/t/apsystems-aps-ecu-r-local-inverters-data-pull/260835/141) for more details.
+But this is a new development in JavaScript for iobroker.
 <br>
 <br>
 ## How it works
 The ECU has to run in its 'normal mode' and has to be connected to the local network and the internet.
-A connection to the EMA cloud seems to be needed or the Ecu will not offer the used interface (but this was not deeper investigated).
+A connection to the EMA cloud seems to be needed or the Ecu will not offer the used services (but this was not deeper investigated).
 In my system only the WLAN interface of the Ecu is used.
 The usage of the LAN interface was not investigated.
 <br>
 The cycle time can be configured.
 The Ecu uses [zigbee](https://en.wikipedia.org/wiki/Zigbee) to communicate with the configured inverters.
 The typ. cycle time of the Ecu to inverter communication in smaller systems is normally 300sec.
 It's reported that the cycle time will increase in bigger systems but I could not investigated.